mplewis/mplewis.com/src/content/index.tufte.md

 I currently live ✂ in Denver, CO and work at [Gusto](https://gusto.com) as a full-stack software engineer.
 We build payroll, HR, and benefits software for small businesses.
 My work is in Rails and React{js} and focuses on our core payroll product.

-I formerly worked ✂ as a technical project manager at [Rachio](https://rachio.com) in Denver.
-My work focused on deploying BDD test automation for production apps, designing product experiences, facilitating user research, and managing tooling to support internal teams.

-Before that, ✂ I was a product developer at [Punch Through](https://punchthrough.com) in Minneapolis.
-My work there focused on our development board for makers, the LightBlue Bean.
-I led development on our iOS and Android apps.
-I built the Bean Cloud Compiler{bcc} to compile Arduino sketches for our mobile apps.
-I also managed and maintained our website and store.
+# I create stuff.

+* [Frontend Doesn't Suck Anymore](/talks/fdse): It's 2017 and the web is fun again.
+Learn how to move out of the backend and
+* [src2png](https://github.com/mplewis/src2png): Create beautiful, syntax-highlighted, high-resolution PNGs from your snippets of code.
+Great for your next software talk.
+* [whyvote.us](http://whyvote.us): Find out how much impact your presidential election vote really makes.
+* [csvtomd](https://github.com/mplewis/csvtomd): Convert your CSV files to Markdown in the terminal.
+* [Boundary Waters 2015](bwca_2015): Photo gallery from my trip to the Boundary Waters Canoe Area in Ely, MN in 2015.
+I built a [static site generator](https://github.com/mplewis/expose.py) for this project.

+# I do stuff.

 I adore planes ✂ and aspire to get my private pilot's license.
 I enjoy motorcycling with friends around twisty back roads{moto}.
-When the weather is nice, I love camping, canoeing{bwca}, and mountain biking.
+When the weather is nice, I love camping, canoeing, and mountain biking.
 Other interests of mine include science fiction, blinky lights, and open-source software{foss}.
 I occasionally [talk about software](/talks/fdse).

 My résumé ✂ is [available here (PDF)](resume.pdf).
 Please feel free to contact me via email at [matt@mplewis.com](mailto:matt@mplewis.com).